will-in-wi/letsencrypt-webfaction/README.md

 * `--domains`

     The domains for which you want to create certificates, separated by commas (with no spaces).
 The domains must be served from the same folder.
-There is one certificate per webapp, regardless of how many domains are served from it.
+There is one certificate per WebFaction Website, regardless of how many domains are served from it.

 * `--public`